EPCCed/intro_to_cp2k/day1/README.md

 - `gen_cutoff.sh` - this is a bash script for generating input files and directories for different cutoff values
 - `input_H2O_temp.inp` - this is a template for the input files where the CUTOFF can be easily changed
-- `execise2-RESTART.wfn` - this is the converged SCF wavefunction which willl be used as a guess for the SCF in each calculation
+- `execise2-RESTART.wfn` - this is the converged SCF wavefunction which will be used as a guess for the SCF in each calculation
 - `cp2k-job-2.sh` - this is a job script that will run the calculations in each directory and extract information from the outputs